 You feel sorry for yourself because you were created for love.
-We humans need each other.
+We humans need each other!
 We need to love and be loved, to be in relationship with one another.
 When we’re rejected, we’re cut to the core.
 A breakup is an incredibly painful experience, and it needs to be grieved like any loss of a relationship.
-So, when you feel sorry for yourself after being left by a man — even if you agree that the relationship is over — go easy on yourself.
+So, when you feel sorry for yourself after being left by a man — even if you know that your relationship had to end — go easy on yourself.
 Give yourself the kindness and gentleness you’d expect from a nurturing mom or loving best friend.

 “I am so sorry you are going through this,” says Hannah on 7 Ways to Take Care of Yourself Through the Divorce Process.
 “I know how you feel and how it hurts!
 The same thing happened to me, and I felt sorry for myself for a long time.
 Please keep praying.
 God is with you, believe me.
 He will help you through.
 It seems at the moment that the pain will win, but you will come through this!
 You are not alone.
 You are valuable and a beautiful woman who will find love again one day.
 Your husband is the one who lost everything, not you.
 Stay strong, and reach out to people who love you.”

-After a Breakup — How to Stop Feeling Sorry for Yourself
+After He Leaves – How to Stop Feeling Sorry for Yourself

 I started my first diary when I was 10 years old, and I still have it today.
 I have no family photo albums, heirlooms, boxes of childhood stuff — nothing but a stack of dairies from my childhood.
-I was in foster homes a lot growing up, and my mom often walked away from apartments without taking anything with her.
+I grew up in foster homes, and my mom often walked away from apartments without taking anything with her.
 As a result, I have nothing from my childhood.

 Not having any tangible memories from the past isn’t a big deal to me, because I had a painful childhood.
-Not much I want to remember about that!
-It took me a long time to learn how to stop feeling sorry for myself because of the pain I suffered…but then I realized something.
-Getting over feelings of self-pity lasted far too long!
+I didn’t want to remember my past — but even so it took me a long time to learn how to stop feeling sorry for myself.
+I didn’t grow up with good parents, roots, family or even a childhood home My feelings of self-pity lasted far too long!
 Don’t let this happen to you.